kakuking/ParkPP/README.md

 7. Texture Arrays 🖼🖼
 8. Abstracted UBOs and render pass stuff ⚙⚙
 9. Multiple textures in one model 🖼🖼🖼
+10. ~~Point~~ Directional Lights ☀ & Shadow mapping 🔦

 ## Things to implement

-1. Lighting 💡
-2. Shadow mapping 🔦
-3. Transparency 🔎
+1. Transparency 🔎
+2. Billboards and particles 🎆
-4. More complex materials 🎨
+3. More complex materials 🎨
+4. Area Lights 🏮
+5. Physics and collisions 🎯
-5. Maybe moving from GLFW to SDL or SFML (for audio capabilities) 👨‍🔬
+6. Maybe moving from GLFW to SDL or SFML (for audio capabilities) 👨‍🔬
-6. Billboards and particles 🎆
-7. Physics and collisions 🎯

 ## To build -
 ### Windows (with MSBuild) -